+Use of the veterinary medicinal product may result in transient pruritus in dogs.
 Vomiting can occur on rare occasions.
-Use of the product may result in transient pruritus in dogs.
-Transient local skin sensitivity reactions including increased itching, hair loss, greasy fur and redness at application site have been reported in very rare cases.
+Transient local skin sensitivity reactions including increased itching, hair loss, greasy fur and redness at application site have been reported in very rare cases in spontaneous (pharmacovigilance) reports.
 These signs disappear without further treatment.
-Neurological signs such as ataxia and muscle tremor (most of which are transient) may be observed in very rare cases (see section 4.10).
+If the animal licks the application site after treatment, neurological signs (most of which are transient) may be observed in very rare cases (see section 4.10).

-The product tastes bitter.
+The veterinary medicinal product tastes bitter.
 Salivation may occasionally occur if the animal licks the application site immediately after treatment.
 This is not a sign of intoxication and disappears within some minutes without treatment.
 Correct application will minimise licking of the application sites.

-The product may in very rare cases cause at the application site a sensation resulting in transient behavioural changes such as lethargy, agitation, and inappetence.
+The veterinary medicinal product may in very rare cases cause at the application site a sensation resulting in transient behavioural changes such as lethargy, agitation, and inappetence.

 A field study has shown that in heartworm positive dogs with microfilaraemia there is a risk of severe respiratory signs (coughing, tachypnea and dyspnea) that may require prompt veterinary treatment.
 In the study these reactions were common (seen in 2 of 106 treated dogs).
 Gastrointestinal signs (vomiting, diarrhoea, inappetence) and lethargy are also common adverse reactions following treatment in such dogs.

 The frequency of adverse reactions is defined using the following convention:

-- very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
+- very common (more than 1 in 10 animals treated displaying adverse reactions) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).